 Focus on what really matters to you.
 If you find that you are forgetful, make a list of the things that you need to remember.
 Busy people have a lot on their minds and need reminders.
 Daily stresses of living exaggerate everyone’s forgetfulness.

 Take a health break when you can.
 Stop and breathe, take a brief walk, read an enjoyable book or magazine to clear your mind.

 Start a log of your journey.
 Record the good and the not-so-good.
 Not as a reminder of these events but to alleviate your mind from having to remember them.
 Air your thoughts in private and with your family, friends, and a counselor or therapist who will guide you through this turbulent period.

 Some days may be bluer than others but beautiful golden mornings and stunning sunsets await you.

-With your loving family and friends on your side you will be able to reach deep within yourself to find a center of calm within what must seem like an endless storm.
+With your loving family and friends on your side, you will be able to reach deep within yourself to find a center of calm within what must seem like an endless storm.
 Take the time you need for your well being.
-Peace and tranquility emanates from within our central core.
+Peace and tranquility emanate from within our central core.

 Article Source and Author: Dr. Jeffrey Rosenthal